iamshreyashh/Neo/README.md

-# 🌐 Web3 Social Media 🚀
+# 🌐 Neo Social Media 🚀

 An **aesthetic, futuristic** Web3 social media platform built with **React, Tailwind CSS, and Ethers.js**.
 Connect your wallet, interact with decentralized content, and experience the power of Web3!